ileckfi/eXpansionPluginPack.github.io/docs/dev/services/data_providers.md

 3. Multiple DataProviders are set to work in certain conditions.
     - at begin of a map eXpansion<sup>2</sup> checks which data provider is most best suited for the current situation and starts those.
-4. The Selected DataProvider sends it's abstracted event to Records plugin
+4. The Selected DataProvider sends it's abstracted events to Records plugin
-5. Records plugin doesen't need to tale into consideration changes coming from various scripts
+5. Records plugin doesn't need to take into consideration changes coming from various scripts
 6. Records plugin can work as a new data provider which seeds data to other plugins who requested the data.
-6. Next plugins process the records plugin data, and show different things...
+7. Next plugins process the records plugin data, and show different things...
     1. a chat message plugin, which shows the new record at game chat.
     2. records widget, which draws hud element to the screen
-    3. best scores widget... etc...
+    3. best scores widget
+    4. etc...

 ## Data Providers